 Everybody knows someone who has a peculiar and unusual allergy, whether they’re allergic to peanut butter, cats, dust, or even rain (yes that really does exist)!
 Just like humans, dogs can also be allergic to a huge variety of things.
-While most allergies are mild, thousands of dogs die every year from unknown allergies, so being aware of all things allergy-related could one day save your dog’s life!
+While most allergies are mild, dogs can be affected with very uncomfortable symptoms and reactions to a number of allergens.
 This article will touch upon a number of common dog allergies that can be picked up in normal day-to-day life, plus offer general guidance on how to go about getting your dog tested.

 Is your dog constantly itching?
 Do they have a raised, itchy rash?
 Do their lips, tongue or eyes appear swollen?
-All of these could be symptoms of an allergy and advice from your local vet should be sought promptly.
+All of these could be symptoms of an allergy and advice from the vet should be sought promptly.

 If you are concerned about allergies, there are two types of tests you will likely encounter.
 The first is a relatively straightforward blood test, the benefits of which have been highlighted by the Journal of Allergy and Clinical Immunology.
 The test is used to detect antigen-induced antibodies in your dog’s blood.
 This quick procedure is the most common allergy test and yields pretty accurate results.